Alwin Schroeder: Biography

 In the 1946 biographical book "The Islanders" by Elizabeth Foster (1905-1963) which detailed her childhood with her grandfather, Frederick Stoever Dickson (1850-1925) at the family summer home on Rangeley Lake in Maine, Alwin Schroeder was described as a frequent summer visitor to the Dickson home.
 Foster recalled that whenever her grandfather would invite Schroeder, “he would accept promptly, adding ‘And I will bring my ‘toothbrush.’
 The ‘toothbrush’ was his pet name for his cello.
 [Dickson] never asked him to play, feeling that it was more tactful not to, but he always did.”
 On these visits, “Schroeder's cello was too large to go through the tiny door of the parlor car, and too valuable to make the journey in the baggage car, so it was always placed on the rear platform where Schroeder could watch it and stop the train immediately if by some dreadful chance it fell off.”
 Foster also recalled that “Schroeder's best friend was an Austrian musician who was also an excellent shot.
-He taught him how to shoot and Schroeder, who had for the most part led a sedentary life indoors, became wildly enthusiastic about this manly pursuit and arrive one summer at the island with his cello and a shotgun.
+He taught him how to shoot and Schroeder, who had for the most part led a sedentary life indoors, became wildly enthusiastic about this manly pursuit and arrived one summer at the island with his cello and a shotgun.
 [Dickson] told him that game birds were out of season, but this did not upset him in the least. [...]
 Each evening he would return to the island with a surprising assortment of wild fowl and small animals.
 He was extremely proud of his aim, and insisted upon having his trophies stuffed by the village taxidermist so he could take them home and show the Boston Symphony what a remarkable Nimrod he was.
 To his chagrin, he discovered that taxidermy was quite expensive, but that deterred him only momentarily.
 He went on shooting everything within range, and by the end of his visit he had a collection worthy of a natural history museum.
 He packed them all in wooden boxes, and was as fussy about them as though they had been Stradivari.”
 Foster concludes with a humorous recollection of Schroeder growing so concerned with packing his fowl collection on the train for his return to Boston that he forgot to pack his cello, and subsequently had to call for the train to be stopped so he could retrieve it.